 - someone to supervise your child while you hide the treasure and clues – for example, someone to take your child for a short walk or play with your child in another area.

-Your ‘treasure’ doesn’t have to be something special.
-A household item like a colourful ball or a plastic bottle works really well.
+Your ‘treasure’ can be a household item.
+For example, a colourful ball, a plastic bottle or a peg can work really well.

 How to have a treasure hunt